 - Hot-Honey Style

-- Prepare the hot honey by whisking together the honey, hot sauce, lime juice and smoked paprika.
+- Prepare the hot honey by whisking together the honey, hot sauce and lime juice.

 - Start to assemble the sandwich by brushing the bottom bun with a thin layer of hot honey and adding a layer of shredded lettuce.